ckeditor/ckeditor5/docs/installation/advanced/predefined-builds.md

 #### CDN

-Builds can be loaded inside pages directly from [CKEditor CDN](https://cdn.ckeditor.com/#ckeditor5), which is optimized for worldwide super fast content delivery.
+Predefined CKEditor 5 builds can be loaded inside pages directly from [CKEditor CDN](https://cdn.ckeditor.com/#ckeditor5), which is optimized for worldwide super-fast content delivery.
 When using CDN no download is actually needed.

 #### npm

-All builds are released on npm.
+All predefined builds are released on npm.
 [Use this search link](https://www.npmjs.com/search?q=keywords%3Ackeditor5-build%20maintainer%3Ackeditor) to view all official build packages available in npm.

 Installing a build with npm is as simple as calling one of the following commands in your project: